liamdanielduffy/prosper-health-takehome/README.md

 - To call the Healthie API, I wrote wrapper functions for specific queries + mutations that live in `services/healthie-api/utils`

-- I found that most Healthie API mutations were idempotent, so I wrote my script to rerun the same mutations each time it is run.
-There are some places I avoided sending mutations if I saw that the data had already been imported, but there are more places to optimize script performance.
+- I found that most Healthie API mutations were idempotent, so I wrote my script to rerun the same mutations each time the script runs.
+There are some places I avoided sending mutations if I saw that the data had already been imported.
+There are still many places to optimize script performance by avoiding redundant API calls.

 - One annoying case of non-idempotency was the `state_licences` field on `updateOrganizationMember`.
 A `state_license` object in the input with the same `name` as an existing `state_license` object on an existing org member is appended to the `state_licenses` array for that org member, meaning that you can easily create duplicate licenses for the same state.
 Ideally, I could find a mutation that allows me to create `state_licenses` as separate objects in the API, then attach them to users by ID.
 However, I wasn't able to find a mutation like that.